 Educational Coloring Books

-Rocks and Minerals contains 36 detailed drawings of various rocks and minerals for you to color.
+This book contains 36 detailed drawings of various rocks and minerals for you to color.
 We love to use the classification guide that’s included in the beginning pages to help us identify rocks and minerals we’ve collected based on their characteristics.

 Whether our collected rocks are pictured in the book or not, coloring the pages is a very educational adventure.
 We not only learn about each particular rock or mineral, there are sample images to help us color them appropriately.
 I always allow my children to view several samples from online pictures, too, as we color.